neitandrade/dashboard-light-dark/README.md

 # dashboard-light-dark
-Dashboard Responsivo HTML, CSS and JS ...
+Dashboard HTML, CSS and JS ...
 Light and Dark option.

 --> TO USE IN OTHER PROJECTS ----------------------------------|